Prasanna2057/foodie-sales-analysis-oracle/README.md

 ## Project Overview
 This project demonstrates the design and implementation of a data warehouse using Oracle 19c.
-This project transforms raw food order data into a structured star schema and performs analytical queries to generate business insights such as revenue trends, customer behavior, and location-based performance.
+It transforms raw food order data into a structured star schema and performs analytical queries to generate business insights such as revenue trends, customer behavior, and location-based performance.
+The project follows a complete ETL and data warehousing pipeline from raw data processing to analytical reporting.

 ---